WildcatReport - Cats let one slip away

 Purdue dominated the second and third quarters: After enduring the first-quarter barrage from Northwestern, Purdue took control in the middle quarters.
 The Boilermakers outscored Northwestern 21-2 and outgained them 206 to 152.

-Purdue was forced to start third-string quarterback Aidan O’Connell against Northwestern after injuries to their top two QBs.
+Purdue was forced to start third-string quarterback O’Connell against Northwestern after injuries to their top two QBs.
 The walkon had a shaky beginning in his first career start – he was 5-for-12 and threw an interception in the first quarter – but after that he settled down and made some plays.
-His third-quarter TD pass to Amad Anderson was a thing of beauty, dropped over Trae Williams into the corner, to give Purdue its first lead of the game.
+His third-quarter TD pass to Amad Anderson on a corner route was a thing of beauty, dropped over Trae Williams to give Purdue its first lead of the game.
 O’Connell went 22 of 27 for 178 yards in the second and third periods, led three touchdown drives and threw two scoring passes, along with an interception.

 In all, O’Connell went 34 for 50 for 271 yards, with two touchdowns and two interceptions.